-I am a forest ecologist interested in the interplay between disturbance, climate, and forest management.
-Much of my work focuses on the disturbance regimes of dry conifer forests of western North America, investigating spatial and temporal dynamics of wildfire, fuel treatments, tree mortality and regeneration, understory diversity, and invasive species.
+I am a forest fire ecologist interested in the interplay between disturbance, climate, and forest management.
+Much of my work focuses on fire regimes of dry conifer forests of western North America, investigating spatial and temporal dynamics of wildfire, fuel treatments, tree mortality and regeneration, understory diversity, postfire ecology, and invasive species.

 Education and Experience:

-Currently: Research Ecologist, U.S. Geological Survey, New Mexico Landscapes Field Station, Santa Fe NM.
+2018-2021: Research Ecologist, U.S. Geological Survey, New Mexico Landscapes Field Station, Santa Fe NM

 2016-2018: Postdoctoral researcher, UC Berkeley Department of Environmental Science, Policy and Management (with Scott Stephens)